 c.
 4” exterior screws

 You’ll use these to fasten together the corners of your perimeter.
 Make sure the screws you choose are rated for exterior use and contact with pressure-treated lumber.
 Screws should have hot dip galvanizing or equivalent coating, like polymer.
 A bugle head design is ideal for countersinking into the wood.
-At Site Preparations LLC, we use 4” Grip Rite exterior screws.
+At Site Prep, we use 4” Grip Rite exterior screws.
 Photo: Home Depot

 d.
 Stabilization fabric/geotextile/weed barrier